katniny/Auride/WHATSDONE.md

 - Made media in the note view bigger, making it easier to see
 - Added the option to quote renote from the note view
 - Improved divider used within UI
+- Redesigned user pages
+- User pages will now show a users joined date
+- Improved popup UI
+- Fixed styling issue where the deceased user popup would keep their username white when the popup close button was hovered
+- When following/unfollowing a user, the page will no longer refresh and the button will dynamically update

 ## Dev Env:
 - Pages are now .js files rather than .html, making it easier to add page-specific code without more scripts (though, you can still do this).